rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

     ![](../assets/jo-properties.png)

-1. Start by drag and dropping an event or a **Read segment** activity from the palette into the canvas.
+1. Start by drag and dropping an event or a **Read Segment** activity from the palette into the canvas.
 To learn more about journey design, refer to [this section](using-the-journey-designer.md).

     ![](../assets/read-segment.png)